burger-menu icon close-icon

 South Australia

-In SA, stamp duty is calculated on the purchase price or value of the vehicle and if the vehicle is classified commercial or non-commercial.
+In SA, stamp duty is calculated on the purchase price or value of the vehicle and if the vehicle is classified as commercial or non-commercial.

 Price paid: